joshuanianji/idris-2-docker/README.md

 ### Devcontainer

-Make a file called `Dockerfile` with the following contents:
+Make a `Dockerfile` with the following contents:

 ```dockerfile
 FROM ghcr.io/joshuanianji/idris-2-docker/devcontainer:v0.5.1
 ```

-Then, using Microsoft's Remote SSH tools, click "reopen in container" and choose the dockerfile.
+Then, using Microsoft's Remote SSH tools, click "Reopen in container" and choose that Dockerfile.